 The PNE can create a Personal Network through PN Registration function.
 The PNE may belong to multiple PNs according to the capability of PNE, if neccesary.
 A PN GW is capable of creating and managing multiple PNs.

 The PN Inventory may include list of Personal Network(s) and the information of PNE(s) and PN GW(s) belonging to a Personal Network.
-The PN Inventory may be difference between CPNS Server and PN GW.
+The information of PNE(s) contains device capability and information of service / content which can be provided by the PNE(s).The PN Inventory may be difference between CPNS Server and PN GW.
 The PN Inventory in CPNS Server can contain the information of PNs from multiple PN GWs, while the PN Inventory in a PN GW can contain the information of PNs belonging to the PN GW itself.

 NOTE: the example of PN Inventory is shown in Appendix G.